-Information about Ramesses V tomb Luxor KV 9:
+Ramesses V tomb Luxor KV 9 information, tours, prices, booking

 Ramesses V tomb Luxor situated just behind Tutankhamun tomb in the Valley of Kings.
 In fact, the tomb also has Ramesses VI tomb.
 The decoration from the entrance as far as the well-room done for Ramesses V. It not known for certain whether the pharaoh, who ruled for only four years, ever buried in the tomb.
 In fact, Ramesses V tomb Luxor completed by his successor Ramesses VI.
 His sarcophagus fragments found in the burial chamber.
 The great amount of graffiti in Ramesses V tomb Luxor shows that it has been open since antiquity.